kichikuou/system3-sdl2/README.md

 track.

 #### `-fm`
 By default, system3-sdl2 uses MIDI sound if available.
 This option forces FM tone generator emulation.

+#### `-mididevice` _number_
+Specifies the MIDI device number to use.
+If not specified, the first available device is used.

 #### `-game` _game_id_
 As System1-3 have slight variations depending on the game, `system3` uses the